 Attention to Detail:

 As a small, independent shoemaker,we take pride in offering natural footwear that lasts.
-We also listen to our customers and have over thirty years experience of what makes the perfect shoe.
+We also listen to our customers and have over forty years experience of what makes the perfect shoe.
 We know where the potential weak spots are, what problems may occur and so have worked hard to find remedies and solutions .Our reinforced cross stitch is just one example.
 In most of our styles, the leather uppers are made of at least two sections.
 The manufacture of the uppers in a “front” and a “back” section gives the shoe greater flexibility but , at the same time, puts greater stress on the join between the two halves.
 We, therefore, both glue and stitch this join and further reinforce it with a decorative cross stitch, thereby providing the ultimate in durability.

 Many hand-made shoes suffer in the rain (or even in damp grass!)
 Leather is a permeable material and so moisture quickly soaks through.
 We overcome this problem first of all by lining our footwear with pig skin.
 This, as it were, provides a coating over the foot, preventing it coming into direct contact with the wet leather.
 However, we also incorporate two layers of pure rubber solution.
 As the leather and lining is glued and stitched together this means that the lining is prevented from separating from the leather (as happens in cheaper shoes) and the glue provides a watertight membrane, protecting your feet from the damp.